lizongying/go-crawler-example/README.md

 * log.level: DEBUG/INFO/WARN/ERROR
 * proxy.example: proxy
 * request.concurrency: Number of concurrency
 * request.interval: Request interval(seconds).
-If set to 0, it is the default interval.
+If set to 0, it is the default interval(1).
 If set to a negative number, it is 0.
 * request.timeout: Request timeout(seconds)
+* request.retry_max_times: Request retry max times
+* dev_addr: dev httpserver addr

 clone